airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 assembly-language programmers, you need to know your processor well.

 Addressing Modes:
-Different addressing modesaddressing modes work at different speeds.
-The fastest are the immediateimmediate mode addressing and register addressing modes.
-Directdirect addressing mode is the next fastest, indirect is next, and base pointerbase pointer addressing mode and indexed indirectindexed indirect addressing mode are the slowest.
+Different addressing modes work at different speeds.
+The fastest are the immediate mode addressing and register addressing modes.
+Direct addressing mode is the next fastest, indirect is next, and base pointer addressing mode and indexed indirect addressing mode are the slowest.
 Try to use the faster addressing modes, when possible.
 One interesting consequence of this is that when you have a structured piece of memory that you are accessing using base pointer addressing, the first element can be accessed the quickest.
 Since its offset is 0, you can access it